-Options differ from futures because with futures, you must buy or sell the asset if it reaches the specified price, but as the name implies, with an options contract, you have the option, not the obligation, to buy or sell.
+Options differ from futures because with futures, you must buy or sell the asset if it reaches the specified price, but as the name implies, you have the option, not the obligation, to buy or sell with an options contract.

-Implied volatility is a key factor used in understanding the price of an options contract.
-A higher implied volatility means a higher premium (the current price of an options contract), while a lower implied volatility means a lower premium price.
+Implied volatility is a critical factor in understanding the price of an options contract.
+A higher implied volatility means a higher premium (the current price of an options contract), while lower implied volatility means a lower premium price.

 This makes sense.
 Let’s say you want the option to buy a security in the future.
 Remember, someone has to sell you the option, and the seller will want a higher price if more of their money is at risk or there’s a higher likelihood that the option will be exercised.

-There are a few different ways to calculate implied volatility, but the most common is the Black-Scholes formula.
+There are a few different ways to calculate implied volatility, but the Black-Scholes formula is the most common.
 This formula is so important to options pricing that options trading only took off after Black, Scholes, and Merton developed the model in 1973.

-The Black-Scholes formula uses the price of the underlying asset, the strike price, the option’s expiration date, the risk-free rate, and the volatility.
-The calculations for this model can be intimidating, but thankfully there are plenty of calculators and excel spreadsheets that will do the work for you.
+The Black-Scholes formula uses the price of the underlying asset, the strike price, the option’s expiration date, the [risk-free rate/risk-free-rate), and the volatility.
+The calculations for this model can be intimidating, but thankfully there are plenty of calculators and excel spreadsheets that will work for you.

 The first reason why there is no good or bad implied volatility rate is that the appropriate number for you will depend on your strategy.
 Implied volatility is all about the market’s expectations of future price fluctuations.
-If you’re looking for less risk and a lower chance of price fluctuations, a lower implied volatility is often preferable.
+Lower implied volatility is often preferable if you’re looking for less risk and a lower chance of price fluctuations.
 On the other hand, if you’re attempting to take advantage of significant price fluctuations and are comfortable with higher risk, higher implied volatility may be preferable.

 We’ll conclude our discussion of implied volatility with a quick look at the advantages and disadvantages of using this metric.

-The most significant advantage of implied volatility is that it provides a way to quantify the market’s perception of risk.
-Options trade for ETFs and securities so implied volatility can quantify market, sector, industry, and specific security risk.
+The most significant advantage of implied volatility is that it quantifies the market’s perception of risk.
+Options trade for ETFs and securities, so implied volatility can quantify market, sector, industry, and security risk.